-Many years ago, a dear friend told me this story and since then, whenever I make soup (particularly from leftovers) I think of her.
-Let's call her Kate.
-(Note: It is possible that I have embellished this inside my head over the years, but I tried to stay as close to Kate’s original telling as possible.)
+Let's call my friend Kate.
+(Note: It is more than possible that I have embellished this story inside my head over the years, but I tried to stay as close to the original telling as possible.)

-When she set his bowl of soup down in front of him he barely looked at it, instead spooning in the first bite like an automaton.
+When Kate set his bowl of soup in front of him he barely looked at it; instead spooning in the first bite like an automaton.
 Kate looked on expectantly, unable to decode the strained expression that barely masked his revulsion.

 "When I was a kid, we were very poor, and we kept a little bucket in the refrigerator.
 After every meal, anything that didn't get eaten got thrown into that bucket.
 Then, about once a week, Mom would dump the whole thing into a pot and add water, and that was soup.
 And that was what I was expecting."

 (Did anyone else just reflexively make a face?
-Because when I first heard this story, I sure did!
+Because when I first heard that story, I sure did!
 Ewww!
 Refrigerator Bucket Soup is certainly not ever going to be on my menu!)

-For the record, Kate and her sweetheart are still married, and I'm certain that she still makes him soup on a regular basis.
+For the record, Kate and her sweetheart are still married, and I'm certain that she still makes him delicious soup on the regular.

 Homemade soups are even better when you start with homemade stock.
 It's easy to make Homemade Chicken Stock from rotisserie chicken and vegetable scraps for just pennies!
 Easy, healthy, and delicious, this simple chicken bone broth is perfect for making soups and sauces and countless other recipes.